-The information below is to help staff understand their options in dealing with workplace issues, which may involve complaints of bullying, discrimination, harassment and grievances.
-Staff are encouraged to read the information below to understand what is considered unacceptable behaviour in the workplace, and what avenues are available for addressing a workplace issue.
-Working together, we can eliminate unacceptable workplace behaviours maintain a safe, healthy and supportive work environment for everyone.
+The information below is to help staff understand their options in dealing with workplace issues, which may involve complaints of bullying, discrimination and harassment.
+Staff are encouraged to read the following information to identify behaviours that are considered unacceptable in the workplace, and the avenues that are available for addressing a workplace issue.
+Working together, we can eliminate unacceptable workplace behaviours and maintain a safe, healthy and supportive work environment for everyone.

 What is harassment?